Supporting Your Child’s Learning and Development

 Learning is not just about reading, writing, or intelligence.

-It is supported by many underlying skills, including:
+It is supported by underlying development, including:

 • emotional safety